bjssacademy/advanced-tdd/chapter08/chapter08.md

 The deeper that components become intertwined, the harder it is to understand them apart.
 It is also harder to change one without breaking the other.
 Such systems are harder to test, harder to maintain and harder to replace with new tech.

+The previous diagram shows a layered application.
+Note that while it uses SQL to talk to a database, the details are hidden from everywhere else.
+Upgrading the database might need changes to the SQL.
+But you would not see changes in the application logic, JSON API or the React UI Components.
+This is an example of _abstracting the database away_ so the we can _decouple layers_.

+Decoupling goes hand in hand with abstraction.

 ### Abstraction

 The goal of decoupling and encapsulation is to capture the _essence_ of a problem.

+Think about the problem of getting to work:

 ![Abstraction](images/abstraction.png)

+The overall goal is to get to your desk.
+We can achieve that goal by taking the bus, cycling or taking the train.
+Well, we can unless your train is run by Northern Rail.
+But that aside, the exact _implementation_ or our _travel somehwere_ abstraction isn't as important as the fact we need to travel - somehow.

+This is what abstraction is - finding the essence of a problem.

 Thinking back to our battleships grid, the abstraction is a store for ships placed at locations, a way to place them, and a way to record what happens when we take a shot.